Being You Counseling

 It is the patient's responsibility to collect reimbursements or to assure that payments are sent to us from any HSA accounts or supplemental policies.
 We are also happy to supply you with the necessary documents to submit for reimbursement from your HSA or other accounts.

-Young Adults
+Older Teens & Young Adults

 Adults are balancing a lot of stressors.
 Whether you are a new adult navigating the art of "adulting" for the first time or a rather experienced adult who still feels like adulting is an overwhelming experience, counseling provides a safe place to unpack and process.
 Just because you are an adult doesn't mean that you have it all together.
-There's a lot that we can process together.

 Older Adults & Seniors